MakeSchool-Tutorials/web-7-react-redux-tetris-app/P01-Getting-Started/content.md

 ---
-title: "Tetris - Getting Started"
+title: "Getting Started"
-slug: tetris-getting-started
+slug: getting-started
 ---

 This section sets up the default project using [Create React